 The Kamikaze Georgia gnats have often been a problem here on the farm.
-I could live with them having been born and raised in the mother of all NoSeeUm breeding grounds of Upper Michigan, some of the more delicate folks on the farm, however, could not.
+I could live with them having been born and raised in the mother of all NoSeeUm breeding grounds of Michigan's Upper Peninsula, known to the natives as the YooPee, some of the more delicate folks on the farm, however, could not.
 This year, 2010, came real close to the gnats even gnawing away my indifference.

-At the suggestion of guineaologists I decided to try and silence the gnasty gnat grumbling by gambling with some gobblin' greedy guineas.
+At the suggestion of a swarm of guineaologists I decided to try and silence the gnasty gnat grumbling by gambling with some gobblin' greedy guineas.
 About the fortieth, "Otter gitchew sum guinee!" later I was sold.

 Last May I got 7 guinea keets from some folks I know.
 I kept them in a "brooder" until they outgrew it.
 They looked too big to get out of the dog run so I thought I'd keep them in the dog run until they got a little bigger.
 You'd be surprised how softball-sized guineas can go through golf ball sized openings without even slowing down.
 They were around for a few weeks then I was down to one living in the bat shed and then even it disappeared after a week or so.